optmzer/weather-react/README.md

 ## Available Scripts

-In the weather-app directory, you can run:
+In the weather-app\weather-app directory, you can run:

 ### `npm start`